barrawi/devops-automation-toolkit/README.md

 - Transition local VM labs to AWS/Cloud environments.
 - Implement Terraform for automated resource provisioning.
-- Add automated deployment step to CI/CD pipeline (push to main → auto-deploy to server).
+- Add Nginx reverse proxy configuration to sit in front of the Flask app.
-- Expand test coverage with Testinfra for post deployment server validation.
+- Expand test coverage with Testinfra for post-deployment server validation.

 ---